justinlee0777/popularthoughts/src/data/articles/banshees-of-inisherin.md

 ---
-title: "The Banshees of Inisherin"
+title: 'The Banshees of Inisherin'
-slug: "/banshees-of-inisherin"
+slug: '/banshees-of-inisherin'
-createdAt: "2023-01-01T05:09:26+0000"
+createdAt: '2023-01-01T05:09:26+0000'
-seoTitle: "The Banshees of Inisherin"
+seoTitle: 'The Banshees of Inisherin'
-seoDescription: "\"The Banshees of Inisherin\" is fecking depressing and fecking awesome."
+seoDescription: '"The Banshees of Inisherin" is fecking depressing and fecking awesome.'
-tags: ["film"]
+tags: ['film']
 ---

 "The Banshees of Inisherin" is fecking depressing and fecking awesome.
 Spoilers ahead.